-However, to get the horizontal connectivity in a regular Riemannian foliation induced by isometric action of a compact connected Lie group, we only need to assume the horizontal distribution $H$ is bracket-generating at one point:
+Suppose a compact connected Lie group $G$ acts isometrically on manifold $M$.
+Throughout the paper, every action will be assumed to be \emph{effective}.
+It is well known that the action of $G$ induces a singular Riemannian foliation $(M, \mathcal{F})$ on $M$.
+Let $M'$ denote the union of all principal orbits in $M$.
+An basic fact is that the restricted foliation $(M', \mathcal{F}|_{M'})$ is a regular Riemannian foliation on $M'$.
+Denote by $H'$ the collection of horizontal spaces $H_{x}$ with $x\in M'$, then $H'$ is the horizontal distribution of $\mathcal{F}|_{M'}$ on $M'$.
+Contrast to Chow's Theorem, to connect any two points on $M$ by a horizontal curve, we only need to assume that $H'$ is bracket-generating at one point:

-\begin{lemma} Let a compact connected Lie group $G$ acts isometrically on a complete Riemannian manifold $M$, suppose all of the orbits have the same dimension.
-If the horizontal distribution $H$ is bracket-generating at some point $p\in M$, then the dual foliation has only one leaf.
+\begin{lemma} Let $G$ be a compact connected Lie group, acting isometrically on a complete Riemannian manifold $M$.
+If $H'$ is bracket-generating at some point $p\in M'$, then the dual foliation has only one leaf.
 If $M$ is compact, then there exists a constant $C=C(M, G)$ such that any two points of $M$ can be connected by a horizontal curve of length $\leq C$. \end{lemma}

 Let $G \times M \rightarrow M$ denote an isometric action by principal orbits of a compact Lie group $G$ on a complete Riemannian manifold $M$.
-The orbit space $B:= M/G$ is also a manifold, and inherits the quotient metric from $M$ for which $\pi: M \rightarrow B$ becomes a Riemannian submersion. $\pi$ is then said to be a \emph{homogeneous submersion} or \emph{fibration}.
+The orbit space $B:= M/G$ is also a manifold, and inherits a quotient metric from $M$ for which $\pi: M \rightarrow B$ becomes a Riemannian submersion. $\pi$ is then said to be a \emph{homogeneous submersion} or \emph{fibration}.

-The following corollary of lemma 1.1 give a generalization of theorem 3.1 in \cite{gw1}.
+The following corollary of Lemma 1.2 gives a generalization of Theorem 3.1 in \cite{gw1}.

-\begin{corollary} Let $\pi: M \rightarrow B$ be a homogeneous fibration with compact connected Lie group $G$, if the horizontal distribution $H$ is bracket-generating at some point $p\in M$, then $\pi: M \rightarrow B$ is a principal $G$-bundle. \end{corollary}
+\begin{corollary} Let $\pi: M \rightarrow B= M/G$ be a homogeneous $G$-fibration with compact connected Lie group $G$.
+If the horizontal distribution $H$ is bracket-generating at some point $p\in M$, then $\pi: M \rightarrow B$ is a principal $G$-bundle. \end{corollary}

-Next we use lemma 1.1 to study the dual foliation of the singular Riemannian foliation induced by isometric torus actions on a complete Riemannian manifold $M$.